richard-scryber/scryber.core/docs/drawing_paths.rst

 As can be seen, the svg content is as a block and renders within the flow of the content.
 The rect(angle) picks up the styles from the css and the font flows down from the svg container.
+The use of svg a an inline, or inline-block may be supported in the future.

 With scryber it is possible to use svg elements directly in the document by delcaring a prefixed namespace at the top.
 And the example below will render the same.
 (See :doc:`namespaces_and_assemblies` for more information on how namespaces are used)